abhi230506/anika-demo/README.md

 ---

-## Long-Term Pattern Modeling
+## Long-Term Pattern Modelling

 Anika builds and maintains an evolving internal model based on:
-- behavioral consistency
+- behavioural consistency
 - energy and focus cycles
 - habit formation and decay
 - divergence between intention and action